Crassulaceae: Stonecrop Family — Crassula & Sedum

 Notes:

-This is a much-branched perennial, with a panicle-like terminal inflorescence of small, pinkish-white, cruciform flowers.
-The fleshy leaves are elliptical in shape.
-It belongs to the same genus as the Pygmy-weeds and the commonly-cultivated Jade Plant (Crassula ovata), but is utterly different in appearance.
+This is a much-branched perennial, with a terminal inflorescence of small, cruciform flowers.
+The petals may be pinkish or white, and the fleshy leaves are elliptical.
+It is a garden escape, which can naturalize.
+It belongs to the same genus as the Pygmy-weeds (this page) and the commonly-cultivated Jade Plant (Crassula ovata), but is utterly different in appearance.
+Photo #4 by CJH.

 Moss Pygmy-weed – Crassula tillaea